-Top five barriers to creativity in business
+Top four barriers to creativity in business

 Creativity in business can come in many forms – so can barriers to creativity!
 From fresh content production to dynamic problem solving – allowing your ideas and innovations to materialise is such an important part of growing a successful business.